Alongside project best practice, the BCIAs celebrate great design and delivery and recognise positive impact.

 - Net Zero Carbon Impact Award

-- Sustainability & Environmental Impact Award
+- Sustainability and Environmental Impact Award

-- Social Value & Community Impact Award
+- Social Value and Community Impact Award

 - Innovation Impact Award